TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 ~~~

 ### Basic Methods
-Ruby gives you many methods to manipulate arrays and their contents, many of which are beyond the scope of this article.
-For full documentation, go to [http://ruby-doc.org/](http://ruby-doc.org/), click on "Core API", and scroll down to Classes: Array.
-There, you'll find the most up-to-date documentation on the various methods available to Ruby arrays, along with explanations.
+Ruby gives you many methods to manipulate arrays and their contents, many of which are beyond the scope of this lesson.
+For full documentation, go to [http://ruby-doc.org/](http://ruby-doc.org/), click on "Core API", scroll down to the Classes section, and click on "Array".
+There, you'll find the most up-to-date documentation on the various methods available to Ruby arrays along with explanations.

-Calling the `methods` method on an array will also yield a long list of available methods, like so:
+Calling the `methods` method on an array will also yield a long list of available methods.

 ~~~ruby
 num_array.methods       #=> A very long list of methods
 ~~~

 ### Other Useful Methods
 As previously mentioned, there are many methods available to Ruby arrays (over 150!).
 Additionally, the behavior of some methods change depending on a variety of factors, such as if they take arguments or not.
-For at least these reasons, [ruby-doc.org](http://ruby-doc.org/) ***will*** be your best friend in maximizing your aptitude with arrays.
-So go soon, and go often.
+Therefore, [ruby-doc.org](http://ruby-doc.org/) ***will*** be your best friend in maximizing your aptitude with arrays.
+So visit soon, and visit often.

-Nevertheless, here is a brief look at some other common methods you might run into.
+Here is a brief look at some other common array methods you might run into:

 ~~~ruby
 [].empty?               #=> true